AprilSylph/XKit-Rewritten/docs/framework.md

 Object with 1 or more custom keys; each key is used internally as a preference's name.

+It is recommended to use camelCase for each preference name, so that the script can destructure each preference without renaming it.

 #### `"preferences"`: \<preference name\>
 - Type: Object